 Expenses and Costs under the Radiation Exposure Compensation Act.

 In light of the Federal Circuit Court decision in Hackwell v.
 United States, 491 F.3d 1229 (10th Cir.
-2007), the Justice Department will no longer enforce the regulation concerning attorneys fees whereby attorneys are prohibited from receiving reimbursement for expenses and costs in addition to the statutory fee limits, pursuant to 28 C.F.R. § 79.74(b).
+2007), the Justice Department no longer enforces the regulation concerning attorney fees whereby attorneys are prohibited from receiving reimbursement for expenses and costs in addition to the statutory fee limits, pursuant to 28 C.F.R. § 79.74(b).
 Accordingly, attorneys who represent clients under the Radiation Exposure Compensation Act may receive reimbursement for expenses and costs related to the claim, in addition to the statutory attorney fee.
 On October 23, 2008, the Department published a Notice in the Federal Register (73 F.R.
 63196) regarding its regulation concerning attorney's fees and costs.
-(Full text of the Notice) - December 12, 2007

 Telephone: 1-800-729-RECP (1-800-729-7327)